cnerg/cnerg.github.com/source/projects/funded.rst

 |Cyclus| is being used to study issues in
 `nuclear security and non-proliferation <cvt.html>`_.
-Research areas include the incorporation of social-behavioral models to agent interactions, nuclear material tracking and foreniscs, and detector sensitivity estimation.
+Research areas include the incorporation of social-behavioral models to agent interactions, nuclear material tracking and forensics, and detector sensitivity estimation.